nautobot/nautobot/docs/additional-features/jobs.md

 #### `FileVar`

 An uploaded file.
 Note that uploaded files are present in memory only for the duration of the job's execution: They will not be automatically saved for future use.
-The custom job is responsible for writing file contents to disk where necessary.
+The job is responsible for writing file contents to disk where necessary.

 #### `IPAddressVar`